BraAThomas/Projects/README.md

 # Projects
-Projects done throughout time at Grinnell College
+Projects done throughout time at Grinnell College and University of Nevada Reno